minjeongit0925/minjeongit0925/README.md

 ## 🌸 Who Am I
 <p align="left">
-- I am a student who wants to be a programmer.  <br>
+- I am a student who wants to be a frontend programmer.  <br>
 - My major is embedded system.<br>
 - I like to experience a lot. <br>
  </p>